 I had a sat.phone text message while in Sarek national park 2019 that my daughter took her first step that sunny afternoon.
 I surely had a blast to, skiing in that valley with sunshine and without seeing anyone else for a week.

 On another trip in the same national park (Sarek) we were three people going down a hill with sledges a couple of years ago.
 The first one managed to ski down.
-The second one burried his ski tips and did a forward flip before stopping in an ugly position.
+The second one buried his ski tips and did a forward flip before stopping in an ugly position.
 He stayed down.
 I released my sledge and down it went.
 I helped him up.
-We quickly realized that the shackle was badly damaged on both sides and we did our best to fix it with bamboo rods and duck tape.
+We quickly realised that the shackle was badly damaged on both sides and we did our best to fix it with bamboo rods and duck tape.
 It was our second day out and changed all downhill skiing.

 I once met a woman and her child.
 It was raining and a bit windy.
 They where wet and the child was sitting on a stone without something to isolate him from the stone.
 I talked with them for a while and asked if they had rain clothes and something to eat.
 We gave the child a sandwich wrapped in plastic and told him to eat.
-I talked to the mother for a couple of minutes and then I realized that the child was just sitting with his sandwich doing nothing.
+I talked to the mother for a couple of minutes and then I realised that the child was just sitting with his sandwich doing nothing.
 I ask him why he don’t eat and the answer was simple.
 It’s wrapped in plastic… Cold and exposed in for them a new environment.
 Nose to nose she asked me if I truly love being out like this.
 My mind said yes instinctively but I told her that today is a little rough.

 I’ve been once or twice in situations when I’m thinking about texting home to tell my family that the end is near.
 Tired as hell doing stupid things when I should have turned around a long time ago.
 Lessons surely learned the hard way.
 I remember walking upwards in a snow blizzard, zero visibility, using the long edges of my snowshoes to dig into the side of the mountain.
 Sure I knew where I was but still.
-Close to the summit I realized that I have no strength left and should turn around.
+Close to the summit I realised that I have no strength left and should turn around.
 I walk a little bit more and feel an edge.
 Laying down over the snow edge I see a small lake way down there.
 I crawl back.
 So tired.
 I take up my phone to text my family that I love them.
 No cellphone reception..
 Fuck!
 I have to walk down again, damn phone.
 I enter the cabin long after midnight.
 Hurray!
-I’m 30 today and live to see another day 🙂
+I’m 30 today and live to see another day

 I’ve seen and had bruises, cuts and blisters.
 Learned from them and moved on.
 Like my gear I also have my dents.